Contact Us

 What happens when a call comes in?

 We carry our radios and pagers with us when we are on-call.
 When our pagers go off, we are connected with the Fire Operations Control center.
 FOCC then tells us where the call is and what we are dealing with.
-The members on call then have to make it safely down to the hall in under 10 minutes.
-This is why our members have to live within 10 minutes of the hall.
+The members on call then have to make it safely down to the hall.
 Once the first person is at the hall they have to get a task number from EMBC.
 We then get our bunker gear on and get in the truck call FOCC on the radio and let them know we are responding.

 Our Trucks